addiscent/vagrant-ruby-rails/README.md

 ##### Disk Drive Storage Usage

 _VirtualBox_ will dynamically increase the size of the _Ubuntu Server_ virtual disk drive as you add new files into its file system.
 The maximum virtual disk drive size of _Ubuntu Server_ is 40GB.
-For more information, see the "Other Notes" section in this document, below.

 ##### Provisioning

 Provisioning is a process during which all of the components needed for the "vagrant-ruby-rails" guest-vbox are downloaded, built, and stored on your hard drive.
 Vagrant executes this time-consumng provisioning of the guest-vbox the first time "vagrant up" is executed.
 Subsequent "vagrant up" commands will load the previously built image from your local hard drive, rather than redundantly provisioning the guest-vbox.
-Unless you "vagrant destroy" your already-provisioned guest-vbox image, or command-force "vagrant up" to re-provision the guest-vbox, subsequent "vagrant up" commands will skip the provisioning stage, and instead will load the previously provisioned image, usually in one minute or less.
+Unless you "vagrant destroy" your already-provisioned guest-vbox image, or command-force "vagrant up" to re-provision the guest-vbox, subsequent "vagrant up" commands will skip the provisioning step, and instead will load the previously provisioned image, usually in one minute or less.

 The provisioning files, _rvm-inst.sh_, _ruby221-inst.sh_, and _rails421-inst.sh_, are _BASH_ scripts.
 By understanding how the _Vagrantfile_ and the _.sh_ provisioning files work together, and by editing the contents of those files, you can easily change the (known) versions of the components installed, or add/remove components, as desired.
 Please see the _Vagrant_ documentation for more information about provisioning _Vagrant Boxes_.

-#### Installing _VirtualBox_
+##### Installing _VirtualBox_

 "vagrant-ruby-rails" uses _VirtualBox_ as the provider.
 The specific version used as the provider on my development computer is _VirtualBox_ 4.3.10 (AMD64).
 You will probably have success with slightly earlier versions of _VirtualBox_, or the most recent stable version, but I have not tested those.